Your Washington

 Modification of Alimony

-To qualify for a modification, you need to prove that you have experienced significant change in circumstances.
+To qualify for a modification, you need to prove that you have experienced a significant change in circumstances.
 That might mean a change in the income, employment status, or financial needs of either ex-spouse.

 If you are the higher-earning party, you must continue paying your most recently ordered amount of alimony despite any change in circumstances until and unless the judge modifies your obligation.
 If you need a modification (because you just lost your job, for example), you need to apply for it immediately.